MailTips in Office 365

-MailTips, or mail tips, are the notifications Outlook and Outlook on the web shows when an email you create meets some requirements.
-They appear, for example, if a message is about to be sent to external recipients or to someone who has automatic replies turned on.
+MailTips, or mail tips, are the notifications Outlook, Outlook on the web or Outlook for iOS and Android shows when an email you create meets some requirements.
+They appear, for example, if you’re about to be send an email to external recipients or to someone who has automatic replies turned on.
 Those notifications can prove to be very helpful or, on some occasions, even life-saving.

 About MailTips

 Since MailTips appear after Outlook “asks” a mail server if they should make an appearance, you should keep in mind that there is a few-second-long lag before the email client displays a notification.
-What is more, if Outlook is in offline mode, no MailTip will show up.
+For a long time if Outlook was in offline mode, no MailTip would show up, but according to MC834102, Microsoft is working on caching MailTips so that they appear no matter if user or device is online or offline.

 MailTips are supported since Outlook 2010.
 It means that they will not appear in Outlook 2007 or earlier.